comagnaw/make-home/README.md

 mkvirtualenv [name]
 ```

-## Set-up Powerline Shell
+## Set-up ZSH Shell

-The bashrc references powerline-shell for formatting `$PS1`.
-The default fonts do not include special fonts used in the `patched` version of powerline and you must update the iterm2 profile to use Update iterm2 Profile to use *Hack Nerd Font Mono*.
+The zshrc references spaceship_prompt theme for formatting `$PS1`.
+The default fonts do not include special fonts used in the version of spaceship and you must update the iterm2 profile to use Update iterm2 Profile to use *Hack Nerd Font Mono*.

 ## Set-up brew update checks and notifications